MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-place-organization.md

 # Add places to emergency locations

-This article is about adding places to an emergency location; it also describes how to assign a place for an emergency location to a user or phone number.
-Before reading this article, be sure you've read [Manage emergency locations](add-change-remove-emergency-location-organization.md) first.
+This article is about adding places to an emergency location.
+It also describes how to assign a place for an emergency location to a user or phone number.
+Before reading this article, be sure you've read [Manage emergency locations](add-change-remove-emergency-location-organization.md).

 Depending on the number of physical locations in your organization, you can add places for buildings, floors, and offices to create a more specific emergency location.